 A significant portion of Puget Sound shoreline will be permanently conserved, providing environmental research and education opportunities to the entire region, thanks to a new partnership between Capitol Land Trust (CLT), Washington State University (WSU), and affiliated groups, including the Squaxin Island Tribe.

-The land trust has purchased a permanent conservation easement on nearly 95 acres of land, known as Meyer’s Point Environmental Field Station, owned by WSU on the western shore of Henderson Inlet.
+The land trust has purchased a permanent conservation easement on 94 acres of land, known as Meyer’s Point Environmental Field Station, owned by WSU on the western shore of Henderson Inlet.
 The majority of the funding for the easement comes from grants from the National Coastal Wetlands Conservation Grant Program and the Washington State Recreation and Conservation Office.
 The easement allows for the maintenance of WSU’s existing facilities, plus the development of up to 20 upland acres for teaching, research, and outreach.
 Development of the rest of the property is limited by the conservation easement to maintain the wildlife habitat values.

 The property includes multiple wildlife habitats, from estuary and nearshore habitat to an agricultural field and forest stands ranging from 15 to 70 years old.
 It also includes 43.6 acres of wetlands, 3,600 feet of Meyer’s Creek, and 2,100 feet of unarmored marine shoreline.
 It is adjacent to Woodard Bay Natural Resources Conservation Area and across the inlet from more than 150 acres of land owned and managed by CLT for conservation and environmental education opportunities for local students.